Thursday, August 22, 2019

 “Initial reports are saying a hundred… possibly a hundred fifty,” said someone else.
 “And they left many more wounded.”

 Hyren realised that he was trapped under something heavy and angular—the ruins of the ceiling.
 Thank the fates his armour had held.
 He opened his eyes.
-All was dark and cold, and the air smelled of dust, sweat, and fire.
+In the cold and the dark, the air smelled of dust, sweat, and fire.
 His HUD was blank and not even the hiss of static came from the comm channel.
 The electronics were likely scrambled.

 “Yikes.
 Any way to track them?” asked the first voice.